ianfixes/ManeDisplay/README.md

 };
 ```

+The purpose of all this pedantry is to clue in the compiler as to what we are doing.
+If we use the wrong value in a function call somewhere, it will generate a compiler warning for us -- in a way that using the raw integers would not.

 ### `DashMessage.h` - for defining the wire protocol

 This is the file that defines how `MasterSignal` values are packed and unpacked from bytes that flow across I2C.

 This file is necessary because more than 8 bits (as of this writing, 10) need to be transmitted, requiring multiple bytes to transmit any message.
 One option would be to send 1 bit per message byte, with 7 bits to say what kind of info is being transmitted and 1 bit of information.
-That's a lot of overhad.
+That's a lot of overhead.

 We can do a bit better by reserving bit positions in each byte for specific signal data, and (knowing the total message length ahead of time) processing a chain of those bytes at once.
 All we need to know is where the message starts.